deckhouse/virtualization/docs/FAQ.md

         app: new
     ```

-    By changing the labels on the virtual machine, we will redirect network traffic from the `svc-2` service to it
+    By changing the labels on the virtual machine, we will redirect network traffic from the `svc-2` service to it:

     ```yaml
     metadata: